The Water and Sewer Department is responsible for the operation and maintenance of the Township’s water and wastewater facilities.

 The Township owns and operates a potable water distribution system that services a portion of the Township.
 The distribution system includes approximately 58 miles of water main and two water reservoir tanks.
 The Township provides water service to approximately 7,200 customers.
 The northern portion of the Township is served by the City of Bethlehem’s water distribution system.

 Customers’ water comes from various groundwater sources located within the Township in addition to water purchased from the City of Bethlehem.
 The Township’s water sources include:

-Township Well located at the Colonial Crest Subdivision – The Township owns and operates two wells at the Colonial Crest (Pond’s Edge) subdivision which is located near Gun Club Road in the southwestern portion of the Township.
+Township Wells located at the Colonial Crest Subdivision – The Township owns and operates two wells at the Colonial Crest (Pond’s Edge) subdivision which is located near Gun Club Road in the southwestern portion of the Township.
 These wells are permitted to withdraw up to 290 gallons per minute (GPM), and 450 GPM, respectively.
-The water from this well is distributed throughout the Township’s water system.
+The water from these wells are distributed throughout the Township’s water system.

-Gun Club Well – The Township owns and operates a new potable water sell off Blue Church Road South.
+Gun Club Well – The Township owns and operates a new potable water well off Blue Church Road South.
 This well is permitted to withdraw up to 400 GPM.
-The water from this site is distributes throughout the Township’s waster distribution system.
+The water from this site is distributed throughout the Township’s waster distribution system.

 Sanitary Sewer System

 The Township’s sanitary sewer system is designed to collect and transport wastewater to the Township’s wastewater treatment plant located near PA Route 378.
 The collection system is comprised of approximately 96 miles of underground pipe ranging from 8 inches to 30 inches in diameter.
 There are three pumping stations in the system: Old Bethlehem Pike, Spring Valley, and near the Saucon Valley Country Club.
 The Township provides wastewater service to approximately 7,000 customers.